 The middle-aged spy’s mission began on Jan.
 31, 1941, when he jumped out of a plane over England.
 His mission was to report on British weather patterns.
 But the mission went awry the moment Josef Jakobs set foot on British soil.
 Without jump training, Jakobs landed hard and broke his ankle upon impact.
 He had wound up on a small farm in Huntingdonshire, near Cambridge.
 He spent the night in excruciating pain while trying to bury his briefcase filled with incriminating items.

 Early in the morning of Feb.
 1, Jakobs could bear the pain no longer.
-He decided to fire his revolver into the air to attract attention.
+He decided to fire his pistol into the air to attract attention.
 He was eventually found by two English farmers who immediately noted his German accent as well as the corner of the briefcase he had failed to bury fully.

 The End of Josef Jakobs